Subconvexity for $L$-Functions on $\mathrm{GL}_3$ over Number Fields: Introduction

 The subconvexity problem for $\GL_1$ and $\GL_2$ over arbitrary number fields was completely solved in the seminal work of Michel and Venkatesh \cite{Michel-Venkatesh-GL2}.
 More recent work on the subconvexity for $\GL_2$ over number fields may be found in \cite{Blomer-Harcos-TR,Maga-Sub,Maga-Shifted,WuHan-GL2,WuHan-2,Nelson-Eisenstein}.

 Xiaoqing Li \cite{XLi2011} made the first progress on the subconvexity problem for $\GL_3$ in the $t$-aspect and $\GL_3 \times \GL_2$ in the $\GL_2$ spectral aspect.
-For a {\it self-dual} Hecke--Maass form $\pi$ of $\SL_3 (\BZ)$ and the family $\SB $ of an orthonormal basis of even Hecke--Maass cusp forms for $\SL_2 (\BZ)$, she established the averaged Lindel\"of hypothesis for the first moment:
+For a {\it self-dual} Hecke--Maass form $\pi$ of $\SL_3 (\BZ)$ and the family $\SB $ given by an orthonormal basis of even Hecke--Maass cusp forms for $\SL_2 (\BZ)$, she established the averaged Lindel\"of hypothesis for the first moment:

-for $T^{3/8+\sepsilon} \leqslant M \leqslant T^{1-\sepsilon}$, where $\frac 1 4 + t_f^2$ is the Laplace eigenvalue for $f$.
+for $T^{3/8+\vepsilon} \leqslant M \leqslant T^{1/2}$, where $\frac 1 4 + t_f^2$ is the Laplace eigenvalue for $f$.
 As a consequence of \eqref{0eq: XLi} and the non-negativity of $L \big(\tfrac 1 2 , \pi \otimes f \big)$ due to the self-dual assumption, she obtained the subconvexity bounds

-In the same framework, Blomer \cite{Blomer} proved the subconvexity for twisted $\GL_3$ and $\GL_3 \times \GL_2$ $L$-functions in the $q$-aspect:
+In a similar framework, Blomer \cite{Blomer} proved the subconvexity for twisted $\GL_3$ and $\GL_3 \times \GL_2$ $L$-functions in the $q$-aspect:

 where $\vchi$ is a quadratic Dirichlet character of prime modulus $q$.
-Their works are rooted on the remarkable paper of Conrey and Iwaniec \cite{CI-Cubic} on the cubic moment of $L$-functions for $\GL_1 \times \GL_2$.
-A recent advance on the path of Conrey and Iwaniec is the work of Young \cite{Young-Cubic}, in which he introduced new analytic techniques to prove the hybrid Weyl-type subconvexity bound
+The work of Blomer clearly stems from the remarkable paper of Conrey and Iwaniec \cite{CI-Cubic} on the cubic moment of twisted $ \GL_2$ $L$-functions.
+A recent advance on the path of Conrey and Iwaniec is the work of Young \cite{Young-Cubic}, in which he introduced new analytic techniques, which are quite different from those of Xiaoqing Li, to prove the hybrid Weyl-type subconvexity bound

 Later, in the spirit of Blomer and Young, Nunes \cite{Nunes-GL3} improved Xiaoqing Li's exponent $\frac {11} {16}$ in \eqref{0eq: Li} into Blomer's $\frac {5} {8}$ in \eqref{0eq: Blomer}.